-The Project is located within the Town of Cochrane.
+The Project is located within the Town of Cochrane, and the unorganized Townships of Clute and Calder.

 Northland is the proponent of the Project.
 The contact information is as follows:

 Michael Lord General Manager, Solar Development Northland Power Inc. 30 St. Clair Ave.
 West, 17th Floor Toronto, ON M4V 3A1